danieltestdg55/danieltestdg55/README.md

 😄 Pronouns: He/Him

-⚡ Fun fact: Beyond the lines of code, I'm an aspiring sky photographer, capturing the beauty of celestial events.
+⚡ Fun fact: Beyond the lines of code, I'm an aspiring sky Photographer, capturing the beauty of celestial events.
 Let's share the wonders of both the digital and natural worlds!